 - 3.13 A request for an appeal made within time shall be considered and determined by an officer of the Council who has had no previous involvement with the case and who is more senior than the officer whose decision is being appealed.
-Where there is no officer in the Council who is able to determine the appeal the Monitoring Officer may appoint a suitably qualified or experienced senior officer from another authority or a solicitor/barrister to determine the appeal. - 3.14 The decision on appeal should ordinarily be sent to the customer within 21 days of receipt of the appeal by the Council.
+Where there is no officer in the Council who is able to determine the appeal the Monitoring Officer may appoint a suitably qualified or experienced senior officer from another authority or a solicitor/barrister to determine the appeal.
+Where an officer of another authority is appointed to determine an appeal they shall be more senior than the officer whose decision is being appealed. - 3.14 The decision on appeal should ordinarily be sent to the customer within 21 days of receipt of the appeal by the Council.
 An appeal is by way of review of the earlier decision. - 3.15 A decision letter on appeal should contain: - (i) the date of receipt of the appeal - (ii) a summary of the decision on appeal and key reasons for the decision - (iii) any practical implications arising from the decision on appeal (e.g. if a restriction is retained in principle but varied then what that means for the customer and when the next review of the varied restriction will be) - (iv) a statement that there is no further right of appeal to the Council against this decision - (v) suggestions on how the customer might obtain independent legal or other advice - (vi) details of the customers right to complain to the Local Government Ombudsman or Housing Ombudsman about the decision.